 Putting the record on the turntable was a ritual in itself: there was the great care involved in lowering the stylus so as not to skip or scratch your new treasure; there was the anticipation of the intro groove with its pops and crackles.
 Probably you were shut away, absorbing the moment of discovery alone.
 Perhaps there was the excitement of some message scrawled on the vinyl around the label by someone at the pressing plant (a ‘Porky Prime Cut’ for example); on occasion, the labels would be on the wrong sides, making the album that little bit more collectible.
 My copy of Dark side of the moon came with a double sided poster too, something else to help transform my room from playroom to personal domain.

 Then the music started and you would be absorbed by your new possession; yet it wasn’t just the music.
 The sleeve was a listening companion too.
-Tubular Bells had disappointed because it was just pictures front and back; Pink Floyd and Deep Purple offered the inner gate-fold with photos and information; details to absorb whilst you became deeply acquainted with the tracks.
+Tubular Bells had disappointed because it was just pictures front and back; Led Zeppelin, Pink Floyd and Deep Purple offered the inner gate-fold with photos and information; details to absorb whilst you became deeply acquainted with the tracks.
 The sleeve would be a communication from the band as well as a work of art.
 That sense that time, care and creativity had been invested and that you were handling a piece of considered craftsmanship rather than mere ‘product’ was definitely a significant part of the experience.
 Here was a complete message from your idols and it rewarded prolonged study.